ChenDiXinL/C_study/README.md

 # C_study
-study C and reverse the code
+learning C and reverse the code